Neurofibromatosis type I: Focally degenerative myelin

 Another CNS manifestation of NF-1 is the so-called "unidentified bright object" or UBO, which is a lesion which has increased signal on a T2 weighted sequence of a magnetic resonance imaging examination of the brain.
 These UBOs are typically found in the Cerebral peduncle, pons, midbrain, globus pallidus, thalamus, and optic radiations.
 Their exact identity remains a bit of a mystery since they disappear over time (usually, by age 16), and they are not typically biopsied or resected.
 They may represent a focally degenerative bit of myelin.

 Dural ectasia

 Within the CNS, NF-1 manifests as a weakness of the dura, which is the tough covering of the brain and spine.
 Weakness of the dura leads to focal enlargement due to chronic exposure to the pressures of CSF pulsation, and typically presents as paraesthesia or loss of motor or sensory function.
 It has been shown that dural ectasia occur near plexiform neurofibromas which may be infiltrative leading to weakening of the dura.

 Acetazolamide has shown promise as a treatment for this condition, and in very few cases do dural ectasia require surgery.

-Mental disorder
+Mental health

-Children and adults with NF-1 can experience social problems, attention problems, social anxiety, depression, withdrawal, thought problems, somatic complaints, learning disabilities and aggressive behavior.
-Treatments include psychotherapy, antidepressants and cognitive behavioral therapy.
+People with NF1 are at increased risk for experiencing social and emotional difficulties such as anxiety, depression, low self-esteem and/or body image, social withdrawal, difficulty forming interpersonal relationships, behavioural problems, and difficulties in school.
+People with NF1 are much more likely to experience suicidal thoughts than the general population.
+One study found that 45% of people with NF had suicidal thoughts compared to 10% of a healthy control group.
+Another study found that 46.5% were of people with NF1 were found to have at least one psychiatric comorbid diagnosis.

+Neurodivergence

+Children and adults with NF-1 often have Autism and/or ADHD.